BNB Smart Chain (BSC) Manifest File

 We use Ethereum packages, runtimes, and handlers (e.g.

 ethereum/*Handler) for BNB Smart Chain (BSC).
-Since BSC is a layer-2 scaling solution, we can use the core Ethereum framework to index it.
+Since BSC is EVM-compatible, we can use the core Ethereum framework to index it.

 project.yaml file can be seen as an entry point of your project and it defines most of the details on how SubQuery will index and transform the chain data.
 It clearly indicates where we are indexing data from, and to what on chain events we are subscribing to.